-The team takes data security very seriously and works closely with Shropshire Council's IT team and any companies providing pensions software to confirm that the systems holding personal data are protected.
-The team regularly test disaster recovery scenarios and have contracted with external providers to penetrate test the systems.
+The team take cyber security very seriously and works closely with Shropshire Council's IT team and any companies providing pensions software to confirm that the systems holding personal data are protected.
+Annual training is undertaken each year.
+In 2021/22, the fund worked on assessing cyber resilience with the intention to create a cyber security policy.